xriskio/casurance.net/replit.md

 The application serves as a B2B platform for commercial insurance, emphasizing trust, professionalism, and efficiency in the quote process.
 It features multiple specialized quote forms for different insurance types (commercial auto, general liability, workers compensation, trucking, hotel, restaurant, etc.) and comprehensive coverage information organized by category.

+**Agent Portal** (NEW): Authenticated portal for Casurance agents to view and manage all quote and service submissions.
+Features table-based layout with filtering, search, status management, and detailed submission views.

 ## User Preferences

 Preferred communication style: Simple, everyday language.